Your quilting table and chair have a major impact on how much you like machine quilting.

 If you choose a smaller quilting table, you need to put additional tables out to the left and to the back of it when quilting.
 60"x30" folding tables will cost at least $50/ea and probably more.
 Figure this into the calculations for the cost of your quilting table.

-If a full-fledged table isn't possible, another alternative is a portable sewing table like the Sew Ezi (which I own) or Sew and Go (pictured right).
+If a full-fledged table isn't possible, another alternative is a portable sewing table like the Sew Ezi (which I own).

 They provide enough space for your hands during quilting.
 They retail for usually under $300.